The Gentle (& Best) Way to Scrub

 An environmentally safe alternative is a product which contains hydrogenated jojoba oil.
 The jojoba oil which become a wax formed into a tiny pearl gives a very effective but non-abrasive exfoliation.
 This is included in Dermaviduals Peeling Cream.

 Other ingredients to look out for oatmeal and a centuries-old favourite: rice bran.
-Don’t go for crushed fruit shells or fruit pits because these can still be abrasive.
+Crushed fruit shells or fruit pits can still be abrasive.

 LAST BIT OF ADVICE